SteveC-SoC/SOC-Hackathons/Week1-Rock,Paper, Scissors/README.md

 # Rock, Paper, Scissors!

 Week one Hackathon from SOC, building a Rock, Paper, Scissors game
+Working with George

 ## Language used
 HTML